nyquist-control/minecraft-misc-prometheus-exporter/README.md

 Exposes metrics about player stats available in the world/stats/*.json files which can be exported to prometheus to be tracked over time.

 Just a bit of fun.
+A demo dashboard is currently available at https://brandontupou.com

 # TODO